The Art of War is considered one of the classic books on military strategy.

 Living agents are those who return with information.

-Secret agents are close to general, most conversations are mouth to ear matter.
+Secret agents are close to the general, most conversations are mouth to ear matter.

 Bribe enemy’s agents and make them double agents, use them to recruit native and inside agents.